 For Microsystems Engineering students, there is an additional computer pool in Building 074 on the ground floor.
 You can use your university account here that you received via e-mail.
 However, there is no printer available.
-This pool is open Mon - Fri from 9 am to 8 pm.
+When the Corona restrictions are lifted, this pool is open Mon - Fri from 8 am to 8 pm.